stephenberry/glaze/README.md

 Comments are supported with the specification defined here: [JSONC](https://github.com/stephenberry/JSONC)

-Comments can also be included in the `glaze::meta` description for your types.
+Comments may also be included in the `glaze::meta` description for your types.
 These comments can be written out to provide a description of your JSON interface.
 Calling `write_jsonc` as opposed to `write_json` will write out any comments included in the `meta` description.

 ```c++
 struct thing {